Welcome to the Lair of

 • The Quaternion, the annual newsletter of the USF Department of Mathematics.

-• The UFF Biweekly (scroll to the bottom of the page), the electronic fortnightly newsletter of the USF Chapter of the United Faculty of Florida.
+• The UFF Biweekly, the electronic fortnightly newsletter of the USF Chapter of the United Faculty of Florida.
+The union produces this newsletter independently of the University, and USF is not responsible for its content.

 Lecture Series